 - But raw frontiers are dangerous, so even courageous pioneers need help.
 No civilization means no restraints on bad people doing bad things.
 Help comes in the shape of an idealized hero, a paladin who risks his life to save the day and asks nothing in return.

 These themes have been a part of storytelling in every society since the first cave drawings.
 You'll also find these elements dominate fantasy and science fiction.
 The frontier in these genres can be the future, outer space, or a make-believe land.
-The gunfighter has a simple solution on his hip but Frodo has the ring and Harry Potter the magic wand.
+The gunfighter has a simple solution on his hip, while Frodo has the ring and Harry Potter the magic wand.

 You can read my article "Is the Mythology of the Old West Dead?" by following this link.